Uniqueness, Spatial Mixing, and Approximation for Ferromagnetic 2-Spin Systems: Preliminaries

 \subsection{The Uniqueness Condition in Regular Trees}

 Let \tree{d}\ denote the infinite $d$-regular tree, also known as the \emph{Bethe lattice} or the \emph{Cayley tree}.
 If we pick an arbitrary vertex as the root of \tree{d}, then the root has $d$ children and every other vertex has $d-1$ children.
 Notice that the difference between \tree{d}\ and an infinite $(d-1)$-ary tree is only the degree of the root.
+We assume in this subsection that the field is uniform $\lambda>0$.

-We consider the uniqueness of Gibbs measures on \tree{d}, where the field is uniformly $\lambda>0$.
-Due to the symmetric structure of \tree{d}, the standard recursion \eqref{eqn:tree-recursion} thus becomes $R_v=f_{d-1}(R_{v_i})$ (for any vertex $v$ other than the root), where $f_d(x)=\lambda\left(\frac{\beta x+1}{x+\gamma}\right)^d$ is the symmetrized version of $F_d(\mathbf{x})$.
+The Gibbs measure in $\tree{d}$ is a probability measure where conditioned on any arbitrary configuration on the boundary of a finite set $S$, the resulting distribution on $S$ is the same as the one given by \eqref{eqn:Gibbs} on $S$ with the same boundary condition.
+When the Gibbs measure is unique, we say that \emph{the uniqueness condition} holds in $\tree{d}$.
+The tree recursion \eqref{eqn:tree-recursion} turns out to be important in analyzing the uniqueness condition.
+Due to the symmetric structure of \tree{d}, it becomes $R_v=f_{d-1}(R_{v_i})$ (for any vertex $v$ other than the root), where $f_d(x)=\lambda\left(\frac{\beta x+1}{x+\gamma}\right)^d$ is the symmetrized version of $F_d(\mathbf{x})$.

 For anti-ferromagnetic systems, that is, $\beta\gamma<1$, there is a unique fixed point to $f_d(x)=x$, denoted by $\widehat{x}$.
 It has been shown that the Gibbs measure in \tree{d}\ is unique if and only if $\abs{f_{d-1}'(\widehat{x})}\le1$ \cite{Kel85,Geo11}.